Here are some of the resources I’ve found helpful in my journey.

 Books & podcasts

-º I have found The Anxiety Coach to be very helpful.
+º I have found the book titled The Anxiety Coach to be extremely helpful.
 Dr. Carbonell is an anxiety and panic disorder specialist in Chicago and his website is a wealth of information.
 Since discovering his website, I went on to get the audio version of his book The Worry Trick and the paperback version of The Panic Attacks Workbook.
-I have found them both to be very useful tools.
+I have found them all to be very useful tools.

 º I have found many many useful podcasts on The Anxiety Coach’s podcast.
 It’s been going for a long time, so there are tons of episodes to choose from.
 There’s everything from tools, specific triggers, meditations, how to talk to friends and family, how to manage symptoms and more.
+It is a more informative podcast, although it has soothing elements.
 NOTE: Despite the name being the same, this is not connected to Dr. Carbonell.
-This is a podcast put out by a therapist in Hawaii.
+This is a podcast hosted by a therapist in Hawaii.

 º Weighted blankets are thought to decrease stimulation and cause a sense of safety and relations.
 I’ve always wanted to try one, but the costs can be fairly expensive.
 Here is one example I found on Amazon, but there are multiple stores that offer them and they can be found on Etsy as well.